 Open your photo in Photoshop.
 Here I'll be using this Woman Stock.

-Copy and Paste two backgrounds from this Noise Blurred Backgrounds set above your image.
+Copy (Control-C) and Paste (Control-V) two backgrounds from this Noise Blurred Backgrounds set above your image.
 Select both layers and lower the Opacity to 20%, and then set the Blend Mode of the first one to Hard Light and the second one to Screen.

 Create a New Layer and use the custom Bokeh Brush we created earlier to apply a few bokeh.
 Set the Layer Blend Mode to Overlay, and then Right-click and go to Blending Options, adding a quick Inner Glow with the following settings: